Skip to main content

 Elevate your sleep with added neck and lumbar support, massaging, and customizable position presets.

-4. Assess Your Temperature Needs
+4. Assess Your Temperature Preferences

 Hot sleepers can find relief from certain types of both plush and firm mattresses.
 Plush mattresses constructed with materials like gel-infused memory foam or breathable materials provide better heat dissipation.
-The softer and more cushioned layers allow for increased air circulation to help regulate body temperature and maintain a cooler sleep environment.

 Some may assume that firm mattresses feature a denser construction of materials therefore limiting heat dissipation.
-In reality, a firm mattress’ ability to regulate body temperature depends on the construction and the materials used.
+In reality, a firm mattress’s ability to regulate body temperature depends on the construction and the materials used.
 If temperature balance is a primary factor in your search, be sure to consult with customer service or available resources for each mattress.

-5. Consider Mattress Use
+5. Consider How You Use Your Mattress

 A good night’s sleep typically isn’t the only use for a mattress.
 It may be your work-from-home station, a cozy place to read, or a necessary addition to your guest room.
 How you plan to use your mattress plays a role when choosing between plush vs. firm mattresses.
 For example: